Even-cycle decompositions of graphs with no odd-$K_4$-minor

 \section{Introduction}

-A graph $G$ is \emph{even cycle decomposable} if the edge set of $G$ can be partitioned into even length cycles.
-Note that if $G$ is even cycle decomposable, then necessarily $G$ is Eulerian, loopless, and $\abs{E(G)}$ is even.
-For bipartite graphs, these conditions are obviously also sufficient, since every cycle is even.
+A graph $G$ is \emph{even-cycle decomposable} if its edge set can be partitioned into even cycles.
+Note that if $G$ is even-cycle decomposable, then necessarily $G$ is Eulerian, loopless, and $\abs{E(G)}$ is even.
+For bipartite graphs, these conditions are also sufficient, since every cycle is even.